scupit/gcmake-rust/docs/missing_link.md

 # Missing Link

 This is a "404" page for the gcmake-rust documentation.
-It's essentially a placeholder for links to pages which have not been written yet.
+It's essentially a placeholder for links to pages or sections which have not been written yet.

 A documentation link will bring you to this page for one of two reasons: